Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Method

 In the geometric warping branch, the generator $G_{p2s}$ warps the feature maps from $L_p$ to $L_s$ using integrated multi-scale TPS and synthesizes the deformed result $I^{warp}_{p2s}$, which has the identical landmark as $I_s$.
 In the geometric invariant branch, $G_{p2s}$ directly synthesizes geometrically unchanged $I_{p2s}$.
 TPS is applied to $I_s$ to warp it from $L_s$ to $L_p$ and get $I^{warp}_s$, which has identical landmark as $I_{p2s}$.

-The two aligned image pairs are fed into the discriminator $D_s$ to adversarially learn the mapping from the portrait domain to the style domain.
-A region-aware feature matching loss is adopted to force the synthesized samples to match the statistics of style samples in aligned regions.
-We also apply spatial correlative loss between the two image pairs with identical landmarks, $I_{p2s}$ and $I_p$, $I^{warp}_{p2s}$ and $I^{warp}_p$, to keep the generator deformation invariant.
+The two aligned image pairs are then fed into the discriminator $D_s$ to adversarially learn the mapping from the portrait domain to the style domain.
+A region-aware feature matching loss is adopted to force the synthesized results to match the statistics of style samples in aligned regions.
+We also randomly sample and crop style patches and align them to corresponding facial regions of synthesized results, and adopt auxiliary discriminators for local stylization.

-The style-to-portrait transformation is strictly symmetric, and geometric aligned cycle-consistency loss guarantees the translation cycle brings image back to the original ones.
+The style-to-portrait transformation is strictly symmetric, and geometrically aligned cycle-consistency loss guarantees the translation cycle brings image back to the original domain.
 In the following sections, we introduce each component of the proposed framework in detail.